 If two or more parties with removal-from-play authority disagree on whether or not a student (who reports or exhibits signs or symptoms of a concussion) should be required to sit out, the District requires that the ruling be made in the interest of the student’s safety, meaning that the student shall be required to sit out and comply with return-to-play requirements contained in law.

 The Superintendent designates the Activities Director or a certified athletic trainer to receive return-to-play documentation from a healthcare provider.
 This designee shall review the documentation, determine if the healthcare provider has placed any conditions on return to play, contact the healthcare provider for any necessary clarification on the authorization document, and communicate such information to applicable coach(es) and assistant coach(es).
 This designee shall also file return-to-play authorization documents that will be retained by the school district the student attends.
 This documentation must be retained for seven years after the conclusion of the student’s enrollment.

-West Fargo Public Schools will utilize Sanford’s Concussion Management Protocol to comply with the return to play portion of this policy.
+West Fargo Public Schools will utilize Essentia’s Concussion Management Protocol to comply with the return to play portion of this policy.
 (See FCAR-E)